-Let me be the first to welcome you into our Forge Community, and may your creativity thrive along with us!
+Let me be the first to welcome you into our Forge Community, and may your creativity thrive alongside us!

-Getting started with The Forge should be a piece of cake !
-Let me show you:
+Getting started with The Forge is a piece of cake !
+Let us show you:

 Once you have subscribed to The Forge or enabled Explorer Mode, you’ll be able to create games from the My Foundry page.
 Head over there by clicking the “My Foundry” button in the navigation bar.

 You will be directed to your Server setup page.
-Here you should be able to see your Foundry Server configuration if the Game Manager is disabled, or to create new games if the Game Manager is enabled.
+Here you will see your Foundry Server configuration if the Game Manager is disabled, or an option to create new games if the Game Manager is enabled.
 To create a new game, press the “Create Game” button.

 You’ll have the option to create a Blank new Game, or Select an existing world to install directly from the Bazaar.